hphelion/documentation/commercial/GA1/commercial.undercloud-horizon-overview.md

 -->

 # HP Helion OpenStack&#174;: Undercloud Horizon Overview
-Once you complete the Undercloud and the Overcloud installations, you can access the Undercloud Horizon Dashboard, which is the management interface for the Undercloud.
+Once you complete the undercloud and the overcloud installations, you can access the undercloud Horizon dashboard, which is the management interface for the undercloud.

 ##Dashboard Features